bookofproofs/bookofproofs.github.io/_sources/history/18th-century/euler.md

 ### Mathematical Profile (Excerpt):
 * Paul Euler had studied theology at the University of Basel and had attended Jacob Bernoulli's lectures there.
 * In fact Paul Euler and Johann Bernoulli had both lived in Jacob Bernoulli's house while undergraduates at Basel.
-* Paul Euler became a Protestant minister and married Margaret Brucker, the daughter of another Protestant minister.
-* Their son Leonhard Euler was born in Basel, but the family moved to Riehen when he was one year old and it was in Riehen, not far from Basel, that Leonard was brought up.
-* Paul Euler had, as we have mentioned, some mathematical training and he was able to teach his son elementary mathematics along with other subjects.
-* Leonhard was sent to school in Basel and during this time he lived with his grandmother on his mother's side.
 * This school was a rather poor one, by all accounts, and Euler learnt no mathematics at all from the school.
-* Euler's father wanted his son to follow him into the church and sent him to the University of Basel to prepare for the ministry.
 * Johann Bernoulli soon discovered Euler's great potential for mathematics in private tuition that Euler himself engineered.
 * In 1723 Euler completed his Master's degree in philosophy having compared and contrasted the philosophical ideas of Descartes and Newton.
-* Euler obtained his father's consent to change to mathematics after Johann Bernoulli had used his persuasion.
-* The fact that Euler's father had been a friend of Johann Bernoulli's in their undergraduate days undoubtedly made the task of persuasion much easier.
 * Euler completed his studies at the University of Basel in 1726.
 * By 1726 Euler had already a paper in print, a short article on isochronous curves in a resisting medium.
 * The Prize of 1727 went to Bouguer, an expert on mathematics relating to ships, but Euler's essay won him second place which was a fine achievement for the young graduate.